bibbox/bibbox-documentation/docs/installation-source.md

    tools (kit.json in the applications directory), pre-loaded docker images and (reference) databases.
 Currently we provide one default kit:
    `kit-eb3kit`.

-* **APP-.... repositories** descrives BIBBOX APPs.
+* **APP-.... repositories** describes BIBBOX APPs.
 Each BIBBOX application is compodes by  of offical docker images or docker images from the [BIBBOX docker hub](https://hub.docker.com/r/bibbox/).

 * **SYS-.... repositories**  source code running inside the virtual machine, which provides all services of the BIBBOX SaaS framework.